rickydebojeet/iitb-internet-login/README.md

 -h, --help                  Show this usage text
 ```

-The login command can be used in any linux machine which has the `wget` and `grep` tool installed.
+The login command can be used in any unix machine which has the `wget` and `grep` tool installed.
 But it is recommended to have `curl` installed.
-The logout command can only be used `curl` and requires `awk` and `sed` to be installed.
+The logout command can only be used with `curl` and requires `awk` and `sed` to be installed.

 Some features that will be added soon are: